 Patience is so important for our lives and health.
 It will impact the quality of our relationships and the culture of our families.
-This week we’re exploring how patience interacts with our personality type.
+This week we’re exploring how patience and personality type interacts with each other.

 In our first week we looked at research that proves that it’s the relationship we have with our kids that actually protects them, not the way we approach them or our boundaries and consequences.
 Second we revealed that Impatience is on our side of the ledger.
 It’s not a result of our kid’s behavior.
 Finally we explored why the root of impatience is selfishness.
 Impatience comes when our goals and objectives are impeded or they’re not happening in a timely manner.